Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Exploring Nanoscience.md

 **Activities to discover the nanoscale**

-Last initially checked on 2025-11-23 by Tara Doherty (ted37@cam.ac.uk) and double-checked on ... by ...
+Last initially checked on 2025-11-23 by Tara Doherty (ted37@cam.ac.uk) and double-checked on 2025-11-29 by Adam Carreyette (ac2736@cam.ac.uk)

 ## Tags